Why is this medication prescribed?

 How should this medicine be used?

 Buprenorphine comes as a sublingual tablet.
-The combination of buprenorphine and naloxone comes as a sublingual tablet (Zubsolv) and as a sublingual film (Suboxone) to take under the tongue and as a buccal film (Bunavail) to apply between the gum and cheek.
+The combination of buprenorphine and naloxone comes as a sublingual tablet (Zubsolv) and as a sublingual film (Suboxone) to take under the tongue or to apply between the gum and cheek.
 After your doctor determines an appropriate dose, these products are usually taken once a day.
 To help you remember to take or apply buprenorphine or buprenorphine and naloxone, take or apply it around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take or apply buprenorphine or buprenorphine and naloxone exactly as directed.
 Do not take or apply more or less of it or take or apply it more often than prescribed by your doctor.

-Your doctor may decide to start your treatment with buprenorphine, which you will take in the doctor's office.
-You will start on a low dose of buprenorphine and your doctor will increase your dose for 1 or 2 days before switching you to buprenorphine and naloxone.
+Your doctor may decide to start your treatment for opioid dependence with buprenorphine, which you will take in the doctor's office.
+You will start on a low dose of buprenorphine and your doctor may increase your dose for 1 or 2 days before switching you to buprenorphine and naloxone.
 Depending on the type of opioid that you were taking, a different option that your doctor may choose is to start you on treatment with buprenorphine and naloxone right away.
 Your doctor may increase or decrease your buprenorphine and naloxone dose depending on your response.

 If you are taking the sublingual tablets, place the tablets under your tongue until they completely melt.
 If you are taking more than two tablets, either place them all under your tongue at the same time or place them under your tongue up to two at a time.
 Do not chew the tablets or swallow them whole.
 Do not eat, drink, or talk until the tablet dissolves completely.

 If you are using the sublingual film, rinse your mouth with water before you place the film.
 Place the film with a dry finger under your tongue to the right or left of the center and hold the film in place for 5 seconds.
 If you are using two films, place the other one on the opposite side under the tongue.
-Do not put the films on top of or near each other.
+Do not put the films on top of or near each other or let them touch each other.
 Do not use more than two films at one time.
 Do not cut, tear, chew, swallow, touch or move the film while it dissolves.
 Do not eat or drink anything until the film dissolves completely.

 If you need to switch from one buprenorphine or buprenorphine and naloxone product to another, your doctor may need to adjust your dose.
 Each time you receive your medication, check to be sure that you have received the buprenorphine product that was prescribed for you.
 Ask your pharmacist if you have are not sure that you received the right medication.